13 Best Hiking Trails near Nashville, TN

 Address: 1650 Granny Wright Lane, Hermitage, Tennessee

 Couchville Lake Arboretum Trail is the easiest trail to walk in Long Hunter State Park.
-This 2.2-mile paved loop gives you access to the scenery all along the lakeshore on foot or wheelchair.
+This two-mile paved loop gives you access to the scenery all along the lakeshore on foot or by wheelchair.
 Watch for white-tailed deer in the forest and mink on the shoreline from one of the fishing platforms.

 Address: 2910 Hobson Pike, Hermitage, Tennessee